 Tottenham Hotspur are preparing for a big season.

-Pierre-Emile Hojbjerg, Joe Hart and Matt Doherty all arrived from Southampton, Burnley and Wolves respectively, before two significant arrivals joined from Real Madrid.
+So far the club have completed deals for Pierre-Emile Hojbjerg, Joe Hart and Matt Doherty from Southampton, Burnley and Wolves, while Sergio Reguilon and Gareth Bale both arrived from Real Madrid.

 GIVEMESPORT'S Phil Spencer says...

 This will be a great deal if Tottenham Hotspur can pull it off.

 It's no secret that Spurs are looking to add a quality central defender to their ranks and Joe Rodon certainly fits the bill.

 The North London side are watching their pennies at the moment, and that's why it's proving so difficult to strike a deal.

 However the option of a part-exchange could be a game-changer.

 Spurs have a number of fringe players who could be looking to move on in the coming days, and that could be their saving grace in this deal.